Israel025/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ** The 100-decimal_to_hexadecimal script converts a number from base 10 to base 16.
 (The number in base 10 is stored in the environment variable DECIMAL).

+** The 101-rot13 script encodes and decodes text using the rot13 encryption.
+Assume ASCII.